 A person who delivers his goods temporarily to another is called the bailor and a person to whom goods are temporarily delivered is called bailee.
 The transaction between those two parties is known as a contract of bailment.

-Essential elements of bailment
+Essential Elements of Bailment

-ii.Delivery of movable goods:
+B) Delivery of movable goods:

 (a)Actual delivery: when the bailor hands over to the bailee physical possession of the goods is known as actual delivery.